How to block tracking cookies from your desktop or mobile device (2022)

 3. Scroll down until you see Block all cookies or Third Party Cookies and make sure it has a checkmark next to it (if not, click on Block all cookies or Third Party Cookies)

-Alternative services that can help block tracking cookies
+Alternative services and features that can help block tracking cookies

 There are a variety of alternative services that can help block tracking cookies.